orlenyslp/Caterpillar/README.md

 By default the application runs on http://localhost:3000.

-> Make sure you have testrpc running in your computer before starting the core.
+> Make sure you have Ganache Cli running in your computer before starting the core.
 Besides, if you are using the version v2.0 a MongoDB client must be also running.

 The application provides a REST API to interact with the core of Caterpillar.
 The following table summarizes the mapping of resource-related actions: